Universiteit Leiden

 • If your Dutch is more advanced you may be able to complete the programme in 2 years.
 For more information please contact the study advisor

 In your second year you cross into true Dutch fluency, learning to recognise and understand the nuances of the language and culture.
 As you deepen your knowledge of Dutch history and literature and modern and historical linguistics, you will also learn how to conduct independent scientific research.
-The advantages of studying at Leiden University include being surrounded by Dutch every day, so you start to really accelerate in your ability to speak and interact with native speakers.
+The advantages of studying at Leiden University include being surrounded by Dutch every day, so you will start to really accelerate in your ability to speak and interact with native speakers.

 Examples of bachelor’s assignments: